codevakure/LibreChat/docs/features/tools/sql_query.md

-# SQL Database Tools for LibreChat Agents
+# SQL Database Tools for Pleach Agents

 The SQL Database tools enable AI agents to execute SQL queries against configured databases, providing powerful data retrieval and analysis capabilities.
-LibreChat provides separate tools for PostgreSQL, MySQL, and Microsoft SQL Server, inspired by AnythingLLM's SQL connector and designed specifically for agent use.
+Pleach provides separate tools for PostgreSQL, MySQL, and Microsoft SQL Server, inspired by AnythingLLM's SQL connector and designed specifically for agent use.

 ## Features